RillingDev/rilling.dev/source/_drafts/gender-diverse-forms.md

 ## You Aren’t Gonna Need It

-Even though ["You aren't gonna need it" (YAGNI)](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) focuses on programming, the same can also be applied other cases.
-One of the best ways to ensure you are not at risk of leaking personal data of your users is to not collect any in the first place.
-This obviously excludes essential data such as usernames or email-addresses, but can be relevant for the gender of your users.
-In most cases the situations where you might want to know the users gender is for things such as
+Even though ["You aren't gonna need it" (YAGNI)](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) focuses on programming, the same can also be applied in other cases.
+One of the best ways to ensure you are not at risk of leaking the personal data of your users is to not collect any in the first place.
+This obviously excludes essential data such as usernames or email-addresses but can be relevant for the gender of your users.
+In most cases the situations where you might want to know the user's gender is for things such as